Amnahalkhalil/Deploy-Infrastructure-as-Code-Project/README.md

-# Deploy Infrastructure as Code Project
+# Deploy a high-availability web app using CloudFormation
 This repository contains the starter code for the final project of course 2 Infrastructure as Code in the Cloud DevOps Engineer Nanodegree.

 ### Project Introduction